fbpx

 I have a heavenly Father who loves me.
 I am learning the rules and values of his house.

-And Jesus, who has already left his own home once to come and save me, has spoken this remarkable promise: “If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him” (John 14: 23).
+And Jesus, who has already left His own home once to come and save me, has spoken this remarkable promise: “If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him” (John 14: 23).

 Oh, I do fit in—in the best home of all!